dexiouz/100DaysOfCode/README.md

 ###Day6 August 21 Tuesday
 **Today's work**:Worked with the  New string methods of ES6.
 They are **.startsWith(), .endsWith(), .includes(), .repeat()** Dived into **Destructuring objects and arrays and functions**;
-In destructuring, curly brackets are used whenn you destructure from an object but normal braces are used when you destructure from an array.
+In destructuring, curly brackets are used when you destructure from an object but normal braces are used when you destructure from an array.
 **Link to work**: [github]('github.com/dexiouz/100DaysOfCode')

 ###Day7 August 22 Wedneday